faramarzmunshi/d2l-nlp/chapter_NLP/4 Word2Vec from Scratch.md

 #### Step 3
 Obtain the weights of the hidden network.
 Each row in the weight matrix corresponds to the vector of each word in the vocabulary.

 Realistically, this is not something that we do very often.
 Good word2vec models require a very large corpus in the billions of words.
 Fortunately, pre-trained models are easy to use and find.
-You can download the word2vec model trained over the 100 billion word Google News corpus on their website, or you can use GluonNLP to load a set of pre-trained word embedding.
+You can download the word2vec model trained over the 100 billion word Google News corpus on their website, or you can use GluonNLP to load a set of pre-trained word embedding like we will in the next notebook.

-Here, we'll show you how to create the model and train it, but, in the end, will use pre-built word embeddings that have been independently verified for accuracy for testing and understanding.
+Here, we'll show you how to create the model and train it, but, in the end, will use pre-built word embeddings that have been independently verified for accuracy for testing and understanding and for the task of sentiment analysis in the next notebook.

 ## Building the Skip-gram model

-In this section, we will train a skip-gram model.
+In this section, we train a skip-gram model.

-First, import the packages and modules required for the experiment, and load the PTB data set.
+First, we must import the packages and modules required for the experiment and load the PTB data set.

 ```{.python .input  n=1}
 import d2l